 It is worth noting how humbly Russell Crowe portrays the Roman general.
 He doesn’t attempt to win over the audience by proving how cool he is, like a weaker actor would resort to.
 Instead, Crowe earns your immediate respect through his subtle acts of mercy within each battle, such as the way he rubs dirt into his hands before every fight as an act of honor.
 Thanks to Crowe’s Oscar-winning performance, Maximus becomes the hero not that the people want, but that the people need.

 Yet the greatest endeavor of this courageous picture lies within each meticulous battle in the coliseum.
 Unlike similar action movies that just throw everything at you without any care as to where anything is within the screen, Ridley Scott directs each battle with such intense clarity that it’s easy to make out who is winning and how badly they are wounded throughout the combat.
-I actually needed to remind myself throughout that I was watching only carefully screened choreography, and not the real deal.
+Even if he gets carried away with the rapid edit cuts and throwing the camera around everywhere, the excitement level never drops.

 It’s funny, over the past twenty years, I can only think of a few movies that can appeal to all levels of movie professionalism; from the casual sucker for popcorn entertainment to the philosophical questioners to the Academy of Motion Picture Arts and Sciences.
 Gladly, Gladiator is one of them, as are several other films within Scott’s long career.